Sindhudesh movement

-Sindhi separatists reject the parliamentary path of struggle for attaining freedom and rights.
-No Sindhi nationalist party has been ever voted into power in Sindh at any level of government.
+However, the cause of Sindhudesh has largely died with Sindhi nationalist groups, such as the Sindh Taraqi Pasand Party, advocating for Sindhi nationalism within the federation of Pakistan and condemning separatism.
+No Sindhi nationalist party has ever voted into power in Sindh at any level of government.
 In recent years, several Sindhi nationalists have deserted the ideology and joined mainstream politics due to disillusionment within ranks, and lack of public support.
-Some nationalist parties and associations are banned for terrorist, anti-state and sabotage activities by the Pakistani government.